Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Systems-first approach: test documentation before hiring, fix gaps proactively (smooth).

-Compression Tactic 5: Design Onboarding to Deliver Value Week One
+Compression Tactic 5: Design Week-One Onboarding to Deliver Documented, Measurable Output

-Now you design onboarding.
-With complete systems documentation, a new person can contribute value immediately, not after 12 weeks of training.
+Now you design onboarding so with complete systems documentation a new person can contribute value immediately, not after 12 weeks of training.

 Day 1: Systems Transfer (4 hours)

 Morning: Review complete process documentation together.
-The new person reads through, and you clarify questions.
-They understand the full workflow before touching any work.
+The new person reads through, and you clarify questions so they understand the full workflow before touching any work.

-Afternoon: Review quality standards document.
-Show passing and failing examples.
-A new person can articulate quality requirements.
+Afternoon: Review the quality standards document.
+Show passing and failing examples so the new person can articulate quality requirements.

 Day 2: Supervised Execution (6 hours)